facebook/create-react-app/packages/babel-preset-react-app/README.md

 ## Usage with Flow

-Flow is enabled by default.
 Make sure you have a `.flowconfig` file at the root directory.
 You can also use the `flow` option on `.babelrc`:

 ```json
 {